The Apostle John wrote in First John 1:8, If we say that we have no sin, we deceive

 and Jesus is with the Father.
 You could not approach the Father without Jesus

 because you are not righteous of yourself.
-As this verse reminds us, in contrast
+As this verse reminds us in contrast

 to you and to me, Jesus is righteous.

-First John 2:2 says, And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.
-The reason that God can have mercy
+First John 2:2 says, And he is the propitiation for our sins: and not for ours only,

-Jesus by bearing our punishment; satisfied Gods demands for righteous justice
+punishment, satisfied Gods demands for righteous justice against sin.
+A judge

-against sin.
-A judge usually has several options on how to punish the guilty.
+usually has several options on how to punish the guilty.
+The best option for a

-The best option for a human being is to find refuge in Jesus.
-It pleased the
+human being is to find refuge in Jesus.
+It pleased the Lord to bruise Him,

-Lord to bruise Him, because now we can find mercy.
-That is why He sees of the
+because now we can find mercy.
+That is why He sees of the travail of His soul

-travail of His soul and is satisfied.
+and is satisfied.
 His suffering made mercy possible.

 Now is a good time to talk about the word sin that we have already seen used several times here in the book of